Kerem-Ali/Kerem-Ali/README.md

 - 👋 Hi, My name is Kerem Ali
 - 👀 I’m interested in AI&ML and Desktop Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---